-This interim monitoring report shall confirm that the work has been performed according to the Board's Order.
+This Final Monitoring Report as well as the previously filed Interim Monitoring Report shall confirm that the work has been performed according to the Board's Order.

 "Both during and after construction, Union shall monitor the impacts of construction, and shall file four copies of both an interim and final monitoring report with the Board.
 The interim monitoring report shall be filed within six months of the in-service date and the final monitoring report shall be filed within fifteen months of the in-service date.
 Union shall attach a log of all complaints that have been received to the interim and final monitoring reports.
 The log shall record the times of all complaints received, the substance of each complaint, the actions taken in response, and the reasons underlying such actions."